MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-design.md

 > [!IMPORTANT]
-> When an action in Office desktop client apps, (Word, Outlook, Excel, and PowerPoint) matches a policy that uses complex conditions, the user will only see policy tips for rules that use the *Content contains sensitive information* condition."
+> When an action in Office desktop client apps, (Word, Outlook, Excel, and PowerPoint) matches a policy that uses complex conditions, the user will only see policy tips for rules that use the **Content contains sensitive information** condition.

 ## Policy Design Process